danigbaameiro/Hidegglypuff/README.md

 </p>

 ## Prerequisites
-You must have installed python 3 and the following packages.
+You must have installed [python 3](https://www.python.org/downloads/).
+The tool should work for Windows, GNU/Linux and Mac.

 ## Features
 Now, this tool only accept the following audio files: